ballerina-platform/ballerina-dev-website/learn/tools-ides/intellij-plugin.md

 # The IntelliJ IDEA Ballerina Plugin

 The IntelliJ Ballerina plugin provides the Ballerina development capabilities in IntelliJ IDEA.
-Click on the below links for instructions on how to download, install, and use the features of the IntelliJ plugin.
+The below links sections include instructions on how to download, install, and use the features of the IntelliJ plugin.

 - [Prerequisites](#prerequisites)
 - [Installing the plugin](#installing-the-plugin)